 Our vision is that communities that participate in this learning collaborative will be national role models for community performance excellence through ongoing collaboration.
 These groups will become the catalyst in a movement to reshape the future of America’s communities.

-The Collaborative will officially begin with an in-person meeting at the National Baldrige Quest for Excellence Annual Conference in Baltimore, Maryland on April 2nd, 2017 and will include registration to the full Baldrige Quest for Excellence Conference.
+The Collaborative will officially begin with an in-person meeting on September 18th-19th, 2017.
 Prior to this date and beginning immediately upon joining there will be an introductory phase consisting of a welcome call with faculty, a confirmation of key dates, roles, and expectations, an initial community assessment and instructions and assignments in preparation for our first session.
-The Learning Phase - April through March 2017-2018 - will consist of regular online webinars, collaborative discussions sessions, and expert reviews to support your collaborative leadership development, Community Profile, and Community Strategic Plan.
+The Learning Phase - September through August 2017-2018 - will consist of regular online webinars, collaborative discussions sessions, and expert reviews to support your collaborative leadership development, Community Profile, and Community Strategic Plan.
 While we only ask communities to commit to one year at a time, this collaborative was designed as a multi-year engagement effort.
 At the end of the first Learning Phase communities will have the opportunity to join the collaborative for a second year.

 At the end of year one of the collaborative each community will:

 Develop a Baldrige-based Community Profile and use it to identify the next steps towards their community of excellence journey.